jackellenberger/ellenberger.zone/pages/6-about.md

 				<header class="major">
 					<h3>Active</h3>
 				</header>
 				<p>JV Champions and thought leaders of the nordic track, the Ellenbergers dominate the long distance, while perfecting the techniques of nordic sleeping.
-Few can maintain the strict regimens of constant tapering and non-stop dry land trainging, and an even slighter number could take those teachings all the way to the Boston Marathon.
+Few can maintain the strict regimens of constant tapering and non-stop dry land training	, and an even slighter number could take those teachings all the way to the Boston Marathon.
 All the Ellenbergers are active, but not all have learned to be actively inactive.</p>
 				<ul class="actions">
 					<li><a href="generic.html" class="button">Learn more</a></li>
 				</ul>